 Genetics is widely considered to be a cause of CAS.

 Neurological issues can also be a possible cause of CAS.
 An illness, injury, or seizure could cause neurological problems that then lead to CAS.

-CAS can also be idiopathic, meaning that there is no known cause and no other coexisting speech or motor issues.
+CAS can be idiopathic, meaning that there is no known cause and no other coexisting speech or motor issues.

 What does childhood apraxia of speech look and sound like?

 Every person is different, and symptoms can vary dramatically.

 In some cases, apraxia can be so mild that the person only has difficulty with a few speech sounds, or is unable to pronounce multisyllable words.
 In more severe cases, a person may not be able to communicate effectively by speaking.

 However, many people with apraxia have some of the following symptoms or speech characteristics:

 A child with apraxia may pronounce the same word differently each time they say it.
 For example, one day they may say a difficult word correctly, but soon after they have trouble repeating it.